Zomato to grant up to $150 million of loan to Grofers India

-Food aggregator Zomato on Tuesday said that its board of directors have approved grant of loan up to $150 million to Grofers India Private Limited (GIPL) in one or more tranches.
+Food aggregator Zomato on Tuesday said that its board of directors has approved grant of loan up to $150 million to Grofers India Private Limited (GIPL) in one or more tranches.

 In an exchange filing, Zomato said its board has delegated the authority to the senior management of the company to decide the key terms of the loan and execute the definitive documents at a future date.